artefactual-labs/rdss-archivematica-test-data-corpus/README.md

 datacite.publicationYear: 2017
 datacite.resourceType: collection
 ```
 _Note: Please don't cite this DOI.
-This is a temporary EZID DOI that expires 02-07-2017.
+This is a valid, functioning, but temporary EZID DOI that expires 02-07-2017.
 It is given here as an attribution illustration.
 It will be replaced with a permanent DOI.
 This line will be erased when it does._

 ## Appraisal
 The following criteria were used to evaluate the dataset files added to this collection: